Grade 2/3: Two hiking options daily

 Day 4 – Panticosa to Sallent de Gállego

-Continuing your journey you head into the northern half of the valley.
-Either have an easy half day’s walk around the Embalse de Lanuza spending an afternoon in picturesue Sallent.
-Alternatively climb steeply to the viewpoint of La Cucuraza for bird’s eye views back down to Panticosa and then across the whole valley.
-Night at Hotel Almud.
+Continuing your journey you head into the northern half of the Valle de Tena.
+Either have an easy half day’s walk around the lake of Embalse de Lanuza, spending an afternoon in picturesue Sallent.

 Day 5 – Sallent de Gállego